Derby County F.C. Women: 2014/15

 Following receipt of over 30 applications the club returned to a female manager, appointing Jenny Sugarman to the role.
-Unfortunately, after an encouraging start to the season, results deteriorated and with the club firmly entrenched in a relegation battle they parted company with Sugarman shortly prior to Xmas.
+Unfortunately, after an encouraging start to the season, results deteriorated and with the club firmly entrenched in a relegation battle they parted company with Sugarman shortly prior to Christmas.

 Reserve Team Managers, Ash Abbey and Jack White undertook the role in an interim basis steadying the ship, before Stuart Wilson was appointed at the start of February.
 Wilson had previously won the league with Aston Villa and had recently been interviewed for the England U17's management role.
-Ironically the role had been secured by John Griffiths who as a result was forced to relinquish his Director Of Football role at Derby County.
+But the role was secured by John Griffiths who as a result was forced to relinquish his director of football role at Derby County.